Professional Website for Medical Practices

 May I promote private-paid services (IGeL) on the website?

-Individual health services may be presented, but not misleadingly or with promises of healing (§ 3 HWG).
-We word content so that patients clearly recognise benefits and limits and the separation from statutory insurance services stays transparent.
-This satisfies HWG, the professional code and the quality standards of serious medical information.
+Individual health services should be presented factually, without promises of healing or misleading statements.
+We structure the presentation so that patients clearly recognise benefits and limits and the separation from statutory insurance services stays transparent.
+Final professional and legal review remains with the practice or specialist advisor.

 Can I accept prescription and referral requests via the website?